Deadlines….finish dates….due dates…. have you ever noticed that when something is due or about to end there’s a mad rush for it?

 I see the same thing happening in my direct sales business.
 When a special offer is about to end I get all those last-minute orders (and of course, I can encourage that a little with some clever texting or emailing ).

-When there is a joining offer for people to join the team, the biggest sign-up day is always the last one!
+When there is a joining offer for people to join the business, the day with the most sign-ups is always the last one!

 So why does this happen?
-There are several theories related to a general tendency towards procrastination.
+There are several theories related to a general tendency towards procrastination in us humans.
 But really, we don’t need to know why it happens to make use of this phenomenon.

 If a potential new team member has an unlimited period of time to make a decision, they’ll put it off and procrastinate.
 And the longer they put off making a decision, the less likely they are to join the business.